 [1] IEEE Std.
-802.3-2002, subclause 40.6.1.2.4
+802.3-2005TM, subclause 40.6.1.2.4

-Last Modification: October 8, 2004 (Version 1.0)
+Last Modification: April 11, 2008 (Version 2.0)

 Reference [1] outlines the method for performing the transmitter distortion measurement.
-The peak distortion, as stated in [1] is determined by sampling the differential Test Mode 4 signal with symbol rate TX_TCLK at an arbitrary phase and processing any 2047 consecutive samples with Matlab.
+The peak distortion, as stated in [1] is determined by sampling the differential Test Mode 4 signal with symbol rate TX_TCLK at varying phase and processing any 2047 consecutive samples with Matlab.
 Because not all implementations have TX_TCLK access available, the Test Mode 4 signal is downloaded and the reference clock is extracted using a Clock and Data Recovery module written in Matlab.

-An issue arises when the waveform is sampled using an arbitrary phase.
-When an arbitrary sampling phase is used, the peak distortion value varies widely, as expected.
+Across the unit interval, the peak distortion value varies widely, as expected.
 Each device uses a different method of TX_TCLK implementation, which amounts to a different amount of jitter, delay and distortion between the TX_TCLK and Test Mode 4 signal.
-Since the delay is unknown, the sampling offset is varied from .05 UI to 1 UI.
+Since the delay is unknown, the sampling offset is varied from .025 UI to 1 UI in increments of .025 UI.
 Figure 40.G-1 shows how the peak distortion value varies depending on sample phase for various test mode 4 waveforms observed.